Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

-An order $N=3$ truncated signature transform was then utilised to implement the anomaly detection method on the resulting corpus with a variety of augmentation transformations considered, full details of the exact implementation may be found in \cite{CFLP20}.
-For comparison, as a baseline approach the authors summarise each sub-stream by estimating its component-wise mean and covariance, retaining the upper triangular part of the covariance matrix.
-This results in feature vectors of dimensionality $\frac{1}{2}(n^2 +3n)$ which are provided as input to an isolation forest \cite{LTZ08}.
+Imbalance in the number of sub-streams is accounted for by using, for each of the aforementioned three subsets, a weighted sample of 5000 instances.
+After computing the sub-streams and transforming them as outlined above, Min-Max normalisation is applied.
+The difference between successive timestamps is augmented into the streams as a new channel to account for velocity (cf. Time Augmentation in Subsection \ref{dataset_to_path}).
+Signatures truncated to depth $N=3$ are considered.
+For baseline comparison models, each sub-stream is also summarised by estimating its component-wise mean and covariance, retaining the upper triangular part of the covariance matrix.
+The resulting set of features has dimensionality $\frac{1}{2}(n^2 +3n)$, and these features are provided as input to an isolation forest \cite{LTZ08}.
 The isolation forest is trained using 100 trees and for each tree in the ensemble using 256 samples represented by a single random feature.

-The following table displays results for the proposed signature approach in comparison to the baseline, for combinations of stream transformations and values of the sub-stream length D. In table \ref{vessels_Anom}, $\Sig^3 \left( \cc \right)$ denotes the signature conformance method proposed in \cite{CFLP20} whilst Isolation denotes the isolation forest method used as a baseline.

-Signature conformance out-performs the baseline for 30 out of the 32 parameter combinations.
+Table \ref{vessels_Anom} displays results for the proposed signature approach in comparison to the baseline, for combinations of stream transformations and values of the sub-stream length D. Signature conformance yields higher ROC-AUC scores than the baseline models for the majority of the parameter combinations.
 The maximum ROC-AUC score (highlighted in bold in Table \ref{vessels_Anom}) is achieved by the signature conformance for $D = 32\km$ using a combination of lead-lag, time differences and invisibility reset transformations.
-The score of 0.891 is a 6.8 percentage points gain compared to the best-performing baselines parameter combination.
+The score of 0.891 is a 10 percentage points gain compared to the best-performing baselines parameter combination for $D=32\km$.
+This best-performing baseline parameter combination for $D=32\km$ is achieved by the IF-M model using a combination of time differences and invisibility reset transformations, achieving a ROC-AUC score of 0.828.

+Subsequent to the appearance of \cite{CCFLS20}, the outlier detection framework of the SigMahaKNN method is considered for anomaly detection on radio astronomy data in \cite{Arr24}.
+In particular, the authors of \cite{Arr24} develop the SigNova method, inspired by the SigMahaKNN framework, that can detect much fainter \textit{radio frequency interference} (RFI) than the two main frameworks SSINS \cite{BBHMRW19} and \href{https://gitlab.com/aroffringa/aoflagger}{AOFlagger} \cite{GOR12,HKOW15} are capable of detecting.
+The SigNova method implements all the steps of the SigMahaKNN framework with an additional application of the \href{https://github.com/datasig-ac-uk/pysegments}{pysegments} segmentation algorithm \cite{Arr24}.